dcompgriff/ML_OD_Benchmarking/docs/766project/content/post/deep-object-detection-benchmarking.md

 The first method of dealing with objects in images is "Object Classification".
 In this task, an entire image is taken to represent a single kind of object, and the goal is to classify the image.
 The next, more advanced task is Object Classification with "Localization".
 In this task, we try to determine two things.
-The first is where the object is within an image, and the second is to classigy what object is in that location.
+The first is where the object is within an image, and the second is to classify what object is in that location.
 The next task is "Object Detection".
 This builds on Object Classification with Localization by finding multiple regions likely to have an object, then classifying each region as an individual object.
 The final task is "Instance Segmentation" (Image Segmentation), where the meaningful objects within an image are organized into singular segments.
 For our project, we focus on the "Object Detection" task.
 A visual representation of the different kinds of